JelleBruisten/rxjs-subscription-sink/README.md

 # rxjs-subscription-sink
 **RxJS subscription sink for unsubscribing gracefully in a component.**

-SubSink is a dead simple class to track RxJS subscriptions.
+SubscriptionSink is a simple RxJS Subscription Container to track RxJS subscriptions.

 Call `unsubscribe()` to unsubscribe all of them, as you would do in your component library's `unmount`/`onDestroy` lifecycle event.